BurchallCooper/CS7641-Project/index.md

 ## Data Collection and Neural Network Training

-The origninal algorithm was trained on two manually annotated datasets of 1000 images developed by Google[4], with each of the images having 1–2 people in the scene.
+The origninal Convolutional Neural Network (CNN) was trained on two manually annotated datasets of 1000 images developed by Google[4], with each of the images having 1–2 people in the scene.
 The first dataset consisted of a wide variety of human poses with a wide range of variations in appearance, clothing, human pose, illumination, image quality, and background while the second was comprised of yoga/fitness poses only.
 For this project, the network training was achieved through tranfer learning where the base network was the Google trained network, and we repurposed the learned features, or transfered them, to a our network for the target dataset.

 Neural Network testing was conducted against two different databases:  Microsoft Common Objects in Context (COCO)[5] and Fallen People Data Set (FPDS)[7].
 COCO is a large-scale object detection, segmentation, and captioning dataset with over 250,000 images where most of the images in outdoor environments.
 FPDS on the other hand, consists of 6982 images, with a total of 5023 falls and 2275 non falls corresponding to people in conventional situations (standing up, sitting, lying on the sofa or bed, walking, etc).
 Most of the FPDS images were captured in indoor environments.

 The test setup consisted of the 4 cameras mounted as shown in Figure 3 where the left and right cameras are mounted such that the world coordinates of the cameras have the same x-cooridinates and slightly offset y-cooridnates.
 Achieving good alignment of the cameras was a significant challenge and in practice would limit the performance of the system.
 As shown in the figure, a mannequin was used for calibration and test of the system.

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/TestSetup.jpg" alt="system drawing" height="400" width="400" /></p>
 <p align="center"> Figure 3: Test Setup </p>

 ## Methods

-For this project, BlazePose[4], a convolutional neural network developed by Google and architected for human pose estimation was selected to provide the pose estimations for each of the stereo camera pairs.
+For this project, BlazePose[4], a CNN developed by Google and architected for human pose estimation was selected to provide the pose estimations for each of the stereo camera pairs.
 This solution was developed for real-time inference and requires minimal computational resources.

 Much of the research work done to date for human body pose estimation implements the COCO topology[5], which consists of 17 landmarks across the torso, arms, legs, and face.
 The Google implementation expands this number to 33 body keypoints.
 For this project 2 instances of the algorithm generate over 30 frames per second in real-time.